Topography-Induced Stationary Waves and the Onset of Nightside Warming on Rocky Planets around M-dwarf Stars: Introduction

 Earth-similar land–ocean distributions and orographic configurations provide a valuable reference point (e.g., \citealt{bhongade2024,sainsbury2024}).
+However, recent geological perspectives suggest that rocky exoplanets will naturally develop diverse topographic relief through dynamic topography, petrologic evolution of continents, and impact cratering \citep{guimond2026}.
+These possibilities imply varied water-to-land ratios and have examined their consequences for planetary energy balance via surface albedo and the carbonate-silicate weathering thermostat.
+The implications of such topographic diversity for atmospheric dynamics have received less attention.
 Here, we consider a range of idealized orographic regimes with slightly different landmass distributions.
 Our numerical simulations explore a range of ($P_{N2}$, $F_*$, Topography) parameter space using a reduced complexity 3D general circulation model to demonstrate how variations in topography and land distribution drive departures from the canonical M-dwarf planetary climates.